School of Medicine

 Adjunct Professor, Medicine - Cardiovascular Medicine

 Dr. Mairal has an extensive background in medical technology development and commercialization, collaborating with partners in the U.S., India, China, and other emerging markets to advance product development, manufacturing, and distribution.
 Recently, he took a sabbatical for two years to take a senior leadership role at PATH, a major global health nonprofit based in Seattle.
 In this role, he oversaw research and development, commercialization, and implementation of technologies in PATH’s medical devices, diagnostics, and digital health divisions.
 Previously, he held several positions at Johnson & Johnson, including Business Development Director and Product Director for structural heart, cardiology, and peripheral vascular products at Cordis.
 Before joining J&J, he was a Group Leader and a Process Development Manager at Membrane Technology and Research (MTR).
 At MTR, he was responsible for business development, strategic alliances, and product development in the bioseparations area.
-An active mentor to entrepreneurs and industry professionals, he serves as the chair of PATH’s Bay Area Leadership Council, board member at EPPIC Global Network and IIT Bombay Heritage Foundation and advisory board member at D-Rev and Sewa International.
+An active mentor to entrepreneurs and industry professionals, he serves as the chair of PATH’s Bay Area Leadership Council; chair of the board at EPPIC Global Network; chair of Faculty Alumni Network at IIT Bombay Heritage Foundation; and President of Sewa International - Bay Area.

 Ravi Majeti MD, PhD